-1) Plans and identifies educational activities that allow members to meet their minimum educational meeting requirement for fair eligibility

-2) Offers opportunities for youth to become project experts through participation in the following:

-- Demonstrations and Speeches Demonstrations (individual or team) or speeches on any horserelated subject are presented at the State 4-H contest held in Wausau (May). - Hippology Hippology is the study of the horse.
+- 1) Plans and identifies educational activities that allow members to meet their minimum educational meeting requirement for fair eligibility - 2) Offers opportunities for youth to become project experts through participation in the following: - Demonstrations and Speeches Demonstrations (individual or team) or speeches on any horse-related subject are presented at the State 4-H contest. - Hippology Hippology is the study of the horse.
 In a Hippology contest, there are a series of stations with questions or pictures on a variety of horse related topics.
 Contestants are given 2 minutes at each station to fill in their answer sheet.
-Contests will be held at Wausau (May), Southeast Area Animal Science Day (June or July), and Walworth County Fair (August during pre-fair judging).
-Both individual and team awards may be earned at the State contest at Wausau (May). - Horse Quiz Bowl Horse Bowl is like a game show.
+Area Animal Science Day, and Walworth County Fair (August during pre-fair judging).
+Both individual and team awards may be earned at the State contest (May). - Horse Quiz Bowl Horse Bowl is like a game show.
 You buzz in to answer questions and earn points for your team.
 Teams meet to study ahead of time.
 Competition is at the State 4-H Horse Bowl Contest, Wausau (May).
 Teams of 3-5 members compete at Junior and Senior levels. - Judging Horse judging allows you to turn the tables and be the one to judge classes of horses at halter and riding.
 Individuals and teams may compete in "reasons" where they must justify their placing.
-Contests are held at Southeast Area Animal Science Day (June or July) and State 4-H Horse Expo (September).
-Both individual and team awards may be earned at the State contest (September). - Other: Art, Clothes Horse, Creative Writing, Drawing, Model Horse, Photography, Posters, Team Problems, Vet Science, Woodworking - may be exhibited or presented on any subject related to the horse at the State 4-H Horse Expo (September) and some may be exhibited at Southeast Area Animal Science Day (June or July). - Walworth County Fair Junior Department Exhibit Building Entry Options-There are many different classes that Horse & Pony project members can sign up for!
+Contests are held at Area Animal Science Day and State 4-H Horse Expo.
+Both individual and team awards may be earned at the State contest. - Other: Art, Clothes Horse, Creative Writing, Drawing, Model Horse, Photography, Posters, Team Problems, Vet Science, Woodworking may be exhibited or presented on any subject related to the horse at the State 4-H Horse Expo and some may be exhibited at Area Animal Science Day. - Walworth County Fair Junior Department Exhibit Building Entry Options-There are many different classes that Horse & Pony project members can sign up for!
 Make a poster/booklet/display on any number of equine topics that interest you, create a Model Horse entry (if you're enrolled in the Model Horse project), or enter a Clothes Horse entry (if you're enrolled in the Clothes Horse project)!